-&lt;sup>84 See e.g., In re Amendments to Fla.
+&lt;sup>96 See e.g., In re Amendments to Fla.
 Rule of Judicial Admin.
 2.420 - 2017 Fast-Track Report, 233 So.
 3d 1022 (Fla.
-2018); Fla.
-R. Jud.
-Admin.
+2018); FLA.
+R. JUD.
+ADMIN.
 2.420 (Public Access to and Protection of Judicial Branch Records).
-Fla.
-R. Jud.
-Admin.
+FLA.
+R. JUD.
+ADMIN.
 2.420 was reorganized effective Sept.
 21, 2006 (939 So.
 2d 966) and amended effective Apr.
 5, 2007 (954 So.
 2d 16); Mar.
 18, 2010 (31 So.
 3d 756).
-Subsection 2.420(d) now contains twentyminimum, pursuant to Rule 1.280(g), information should not be filed with the court absent good cause, which is satisfied only when the filing of the information is allowed or required by another applicable rule of procedure or by court order.
+Subsection 2.420(d) now contains twenty-two protected information categories which counsel and the clerk must designate and keep confidential when putting information in the court record.
+Subsection (d) alone was amended Oct.
+1, 2010; July 7, 2011 minimum, pursuant to Rule 1.280(g), information should not be filed with the court absent good cause, which is satisfied only when the filing of the information is allowed or required by another applicable rule of procedure or by court order.

 The lawyer is obligated to know enough about the client's computer systems and the locations of potentially relevant ESI to fully comply with discovery obligations.
 The client should also be fully informed of and guided in the process of preserving relevant information.
-At the same time, the client's business processes and handling of data should be protected from unnecessary intrusion by perceived but unwarranted court-related obligations.
+At the same time, the client's business processes and handling of data should be protected from unnecessary intrusion by perceived but unwarranted courtrelated obligations.